Thunive Thunai: Production

+P. V. Thulasiraman, a silk merchant from Salem approached Muthuraman to make a film for which Muthuraman agreed and chose Jaishankar as the protagonist which eventually became Thunive Thunai.
+Panchu Arunachalam wrote the film's story and dialogues, he called this the first Tamil film revolving around an underworld don.
+Jaishankar insisted that this film should be made completely in colour, thus it became the first colour film directed by Muthuraman.

-For the climax scene involving helicopter chase, the crew had bought helicopter used for spraying pesticides from Southern Aviation Corporation.
+For the climax scene involving helicopter chase, the crew bought a helicopter used for spraying pesticides from Southern Aviation Corporation.
 The scene which was shot in Kovalam Beach and near Mamallapuram took two days to be completed.
+Some scenes were shot at Modern Theatres, Salem.

 Soundtrack

 Soundtrack was composed by M. S. Viswanathan and lyrics were by Kannadasan.

-Reception
+Release and reception

+Thunive Thunai was released on 13 April 1976.
 Kanthan of Kalki praised the performance of Jaishankar, Babu's cinematography and added although there are many incidents that happen as told, the film is enjoyable to watch and called it a boldly made film.
+Naagai Dharuman of Navamani praised the acting, dialogues, cinematography and direction.